 upperCursor The cursor used to indicate which is the important pane to resize when the Paned widget is oriented vertically.

-mappedWhenManaged If this resource is True, then the widget's window will automatically be numChildren The number of children in this composite widget.
 This is not the same as the number of panes, since this also contains a grip for some of the panes, use XawPanedGetNumSub to retrieve the number of panes.

 orientation The orientation to stack the panes.
 This value can be either XtorientVertical or XtorientHorizontal.
-A converter is registered for this resource that will convert the following strings: vertical and horizontal.

 refigureMode This resource allows pane layout to be suspended.

 If this value is False, then no layout actions will be taken.
 This may improve efficiency when adding or removing more than one pane from the Paned widget.